iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 ![](/img/ci_for_ml_evaluate_models.jpg) _Evaluating different models against the
 same validation dataset_

-An integral part of a prediction model’s quality, except its underlying code that can and should be tested, is its performance.
+An fundamental part of a prediction model’s quality, except its underlying code that can and should be tested, is its performance.
 Just like you wouldn’t merge code that fails tests into your `master` branch, you would not want to adopt a model that under-performs in comparison to the one you already have deemed